-The body requires 20 amino acids, some of which it can manufacture itself known as non essential amino acids.
-This does not mean they are not important, it simply means the body can keep up with the rate of demand for these amino acids of its own accord.
+The body requires 20 amino acids, some of which it can manufacture itself (non-essential amino acids).
+This does not mean they are not important but simply means, in an healthy state, the body can keep up with the rate of demand for these amino acids of its own accord.

-9 of the 20 amino acids are known as essential amino acids, this means the body can’t make them on its own and they must be consumed through the diet.
+Out of the 20 amino acids, there are nine known as essential amino acids; this means the body can’t make them on its own and they must be consumed through the diet.

 Animal based protein sources tend to be the best foods containing all the amino acids, whereas most plant based food sources tend to be missing one or more of the essential amino acids.
-There is no extra health benefit that is amino acid related from obtaining your source from a plant or animal origin.
-Of course plant sources and animal sources have additional health benefits such as red meat containing iron and plant sources containing fibre, but the amino acids themselves are of equal value from either source.
+There is no additional health benefit that is amino acid related by choosing plant or animal based sources.
+Of course, plant sources and animal sources have other associated health benefits such as red meat having a high iron content and plant sources being a great source of fibre, but both can be good sources of amino acids.

 The main thing to remember is all essential amino acids are needed by the body – therefore should be included in your diet, regardless of the source.

 The nine essential amino acids include: Histidine (especially for infants), lysine, leucine, methionine, isoleucine, phenylalanine, threonine, valine and tryptophan.

 Branched-chain amino acids (BCAAs) are amino acids with a slightly different molecular structure to other amino acids and play an important role in normal physiological processes including protein synthesis and glucose metabolism.
 There are three amino acids from this group including leucine, isoleucine and valine.

 We have listed some of the top amino acids sources to incorporate into your diet.
 Try introducing a new recipe or two into your weekly meal prep or weekend meals.